ScottyLabs/course-api/README.md

 days     | [int]    | The days the lecture or section meets at this time, in a list of integers.
 Days are numbered from Sunday (at 0) to Saturday (at 6).
 This field is null if times have not been announced yet. end      | String   | The time at which the lecture or section ends.
 This field is null if times have not been announced yet. location | String   | The location of the lecture or section's meeting.
-Probably Pittsburgh, Pennsylvania or Doha, Qatar. room     | String   | The building and/or room in which the lecture or section meets.
+Probably Pittsburgh, Pennsylvania or Doha, Qatar. building | String   | The building in which the lecture or section meets.
+Null if the meeting location is TBA. room     | String   | The room in which the meeting is held.
+Null if the meeting location is TBA.

 ## Submitting New Versions